bc-vincent-zhao/dev-docs/docs/api-docs/getting-started/webhooks/webhook-events.md

 **Response fields**

-- type -- will always be sku
+- `type` -- will always be `sku`
-- id -- ID of the sku
+- `id` -- ID of the sku
-- inventory:
+- `inventory`:
-	- product_id -- ID of the product
+	- `product_id` -- ID of the product
-	- method
+	- `method`
-		- absolute -- inventory updated by an order
+		- `absolute` -- inventory updated by an order
-		- relative -- inventory updated using the API or the control panel
+		- `relative` -- inventory updated using the API or the control panel
-	- value -- the number of items that the inventory changed by.
+	- `value` -- the number of items that the inventory changed by.
 This can be negative if the inventory is decreased `-3` or positive if an item is returned to the inventory from an order, `+2`
-	- variant_id -- ID of the variant
+	- `variant_id` -- ID of the variant

 ```json
 {